artem-kuskov/ConsoleMatrixProcessing/ConsoleMatrixProcessing/readme.md

 Serialize and Deserialize operations implemented in Application layer as extensions methods for data models.

 ## Conveyor
-Startup class orginizes and orchestrates DataFlow conveyor, where different data transformations are linked together via data buffers.
+Startup class uses Application/Conveyor class to orginize and orchestrate DataFlow conveyor, where different data transformations are linked together via data buffers.

-Data transformers that performs calculations tasks work in parallel.
+Data transformers work in parallel.

 Buffers size and parallelism are confugurable.